 Bruce Power’s emergency response program includes complement staff on site (who are available 24 hours a day, seven days a week), on-call and call-in staff who are available to support the site during an emergency.

 The effectiveness of Bruce Power’s emergency response program is continuously assessed through a series of drills and exercises.
 Every year, the company’s emergency response organization undertakes nearly 50 drills and at least one major exercise, which is evaluated by the Canadian Nuclear Safety Commission (CNSC).
 The CNSC has consistently rated Bruce Power’s emergency response capabilities as fully satisfactory.

 Every three years, Bruce Power also participates in a provincial nuclear emergency exercise, which includes internal and external stakeholder participation to test Bruce Power’s response to the Provincial Nuclear Emergency Response Plan.
-The most recent provincial exercise was Exercise Huron Resilience in October 2019.
+The most recent provincial exercise was Exercise Huron Endeavour in October 2022.